Canon 750D vs G9X Mark II

 Review summary: Canon 750D vs G9X Mark II

 So how do things add up?
 Which of the two cameras – the Canon 750D or the Canon G9 X Mark II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 750D: